ctmrbio/dockerfiles/README.md

   shared folders, set the group ID to `1314` (the group ID for `ctmrbioinfo`).
 - `-p <host_port>:<container_port>`: Connect a port on the host (e.g. CTMR-NAS) to a port in the container.
 Often used for connecting to web services inside a container, such as RStudio or Pavian.
+The `<host_port`> can be exchanged for pretty much whatever you want above `1024`, but the `<container_port>` usually has to be set to a specific value, depending on what service is running inside the container.
 - `-v <host_path>:<container_path>`: Mount a path on the host machine into the container.
 The `<container_path>` doesn't have to exists beforehand.
 Can be useful to connect e.g. an output directory as `-v /path/to/outdir:/outdir`.